eroux13/professional_readme_generator/README.md

 ## Description

 The purpose of this project is to build a command-line application that uses node.js to build a README generator.
-The project uses inquirer to take in use input, util to use promisify that lets the user use promises instead of callback functions, and fs to write the file.
+The project uses inquirer to take in user input, util to use promisify that lets the user use promises instead of callback functions, and fs to write the file.

 [Full Video Walkthrough](https://drive.google.com/file/d/1E8DHLWNlT_jxd4IcTebaC-ah8qcHRi5w/view)